This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Description

-FirstLink, a nonprofit organization located in Fargo, North Dakota, is working to prevent suicides in North Dakota and Clay County, Minnesota (located next to the North Dakota border).
+FirstLink, a nonprofit organization located in Fargo, North Dakota, is working to prevent suicides in North Dakota and northwestern Minnesota.
 FirstLink is the designated 211 provider for the service area.
 Its Call Specialists answer calls 24/7 and provide confidential listening and information about community resources like financial assistance and support groups.
 FirstLink also answers the national 988 Suicide and Crisis Lifeline.

-FirstLink also offers the Care and Support program (formerly the Caring Contacts program), in which individuals who are identified as moderate- to high-risk for suicide or are seeking drug or alcohol treatment can receive additional support and connected with available resources.
-Participants may be referred from partnering clinics and hospitals or when they call 211 or the 988 line.
-Fifteen rural clinics and hospitals partner with FirstLink for care and support follow-up.
+FirstLink also offers the Care and Support program, in which individuals who 1) are identified as moderate- to high-risk for suicide, 2) are seeking drug or alcohol treatment, or 3) are experiencing any general mental health crisis can receive additional support and be connected with available resources.
+Participants may be referred from partnering clinics and hospitals or when they call 211 or 988.
+Twenty-nine organizations and healthcare facilities partner with FirstLink for care and support follow-up.

 Services offered

-The Care and Support program is available to those 14 years old or older (those under 14 can join the program with a parent's or guardian's permission) who have expressed suicidal ideation in the last 24 to 48 hours or those seeking treatment for substance use.
-These individuals may have called the 988 line (answered by FirstLink) or the 211 helpline, or they may have been referred to FirstLink by one of four participating healthcare facilities.
+The Care and Support program is available to those 14 years old or older who 1) have expressed suicidal ideation in the last 24 to 48 hours, 2) are seeking treatment for substance use, or 3) are experiencing any general mental health crisis.
+Those younger than 14 can join the program with a parent's or guardian's permission.
+These individuals may have called the 988 Suicide and Crisis Lifeline (answered by FirstLink) or the 211 helpline, or they may have been referred to FirstLink by one of 29 participating organizations and healthcare facilities.

 These at-risk individuals are given the option to participate in the Care and Support program and receive: